Akellazzz/asa_fake_config_generator/README.md

 # asa_fake_config_generator
-Fake config generator for Cisco ASA
+Fake config generator for Cisco ASA.
+Repeates each command from the CFG list NUM times.